-- (A) To punish child offenders. - (B) To rehabilitate and reintegrate children in conflict with the law. - (C) To remove all forms of violence against children. - (D) To increase the age of criminal responsibility.
-Super to Julye
+(A) To punish child offenders.

+- (B) To rehabilitate and reintegrate children in conflict with the law. - (C) To remove all forms of violence against children. - (D) To increase the age of criminal responsibility.

 54. Who makes up the Juvenile Justice Board (JJB)?